 Career & Graduate Study Opportunities

-BComm International graduates ﬁnd employment in the private, public and not-for-proﬁt or NGO sectors, or set up their own companies.
-Many diﬀerent career paths are available, and students who can combine an international language with a business qualiﬁcation are highly employable graduates for multinational companies.
+BCIT graduates find employment in the private, public and not-for-profit (NGO) sectors, or set up their own companies.
+Many different career paths are available, and students who can combine an international language with a business qualification are highly employable graduates for multinational companies.
 In addition, the focus on multicultural competencies gives BCIT graduates a unique competitive advantage in the global marketplace.

 What Will I Study

-On applying you will select two languages to study, choosing from Chinese, French, German, Italian or Spanish.
-With the exception of French (H4 requirement), you have the option to study these languages from beginner level.
+On applying, you will select two languages to study, choosing from Chinese, French, German, Italian or Spanish.
+With the exception of French (H4 requirement), you have the opportunity to study these languages from beginner level.

-At the end of the first trimester students choose one of the two options to pursue as their language minor for the remainder of the programme.
+At the end of the first trimester students choose one of the two options to pursue as their language minor for the remainder of the course.
 While the European language options include a focus on literature and culture, the Chinese language option encompasses culture, politics, law and society.

-Throughout the duration of the programme, you will receive a firm foundation in core and specialist business disciplines, as well as developing your language proficiency to degree minor level.
+Throughout the duration of the course, you will receive a firm foundation in core and specialist business disciplines, as well as developing your language proficiency to degree minor level.